keesschollaart81/case.schollaart.net/_posts/2016-03-10-office365-migration-using-c-sharp.md

 ## How to use this code
 You first need:

-- A SharePoint Online tenant with credentials having write access to the destination Site/Document Library/Folder
+- A SharePoint Online tenant with credentials, with write access to the destination Site/Document Library/Folder

 - An existing Site with an existing Document Library to migrate the files to

 - An acountname and accountkey of at least one Azure Storage account, for one migration job, we need two Blob Containers and one Queue.
 They can be in the same Storage Account but that is not required.

-After setting this variables in the appsettings-section of the App.config file you're good to go, just run the application.
+After setting these variables in the appsettings-section of the App.config file you're good to go, just run the application.
 After running this application succesfully, two test-files will be uploaded in the configured SharePoint environment.
 Log files will be stored in the application folder using log4net's FileAppender.

 This application is just to show  you how to migrate files using .NET with a minimal set of code. **It cannot be used as-is in real world scenario's**!